Skip to content

 Key numbers

-• The abstract states that Pb and Cd were above permissible limits according to FAO/WHO-style comparators.
+• The paper reports Pb and Cd as above permissible limits according to FAO/WHO-style comparators, while Cu and Zn are within their permissible limits.

 Methods (brief)